seanpm2001/valloon91234/README.md

 * Web Scraping / Automation

-        I have solid experience in various kinds of scraping and automation with C#, Scrapy, Selenium, AutoIt and so on.
+        I have solid experience in various kinds of scraping and automation with C#, Python, Scrapy, Selenium, AutoIt and so on.
-        I have experience in desktop, data entry/processing, and other various automation.
+        I have experience in web/desktop, data entry/processing, and other various automations.

 * Database

-        I major in various databases such as MySQL, Oracle DB, MS SQL Server, MongoDB, SQLite.
+        I major in various databases such as MySQL, Oracle DB, MS SQL Server, MongoDB, Redis and so on.
-        And I have experience in Apache Solr search engine.
+        And I have experience in Apache Solr and Elastic Search engine.

 * Trading & Trading Bot